- Remove the delete-this-class class from the navbar15_component div. This will change the positioning of the navbar to fixed.

 Outcome

-Offboard is a working AI-native career transition product with shipped surfaces for dashboard guidance, applications, resume tailoring, ghost-job analysis, Job Packets, LUMO guidance, interview prep, documents, network, community, financial runway, and employer-sponsored support.
+Offboard is now a working AI-native career-transition product with shipped surfaces for dashboard guidance, applications, resume tailoring, ghost-job analysis, Job Packets, LUMO guidance, interview prep, documents, network, community, financial runway, and employer-sponsored support.

 What is publishable now:

 - The product is more than a concept.
-It has a real React/Supabase application surface with working routed workflows.
+It is a real React and Supabase application with working routed workflows.

-- The Job Packet pipeline connects parsing, validation, application creation, company intel, role match, resume tailoring, and cover letter generation.
+- The Job Packet pipeline connects parsing, validation, application creation, company research, role match, resume tailoring, and cover letter generation.

 - LUMO is designed as a context-aware guidance layer with confirmation-first actions.